amrut-pol-MP/GrpcService/README.md

 Project Setup

+    Install Docker
+    Execute the following commands in your terminal:

+    Download and Run SQL Server Docker Image

-Install Docker desktop Download image from following command docker pull mcr.microsoft.com/mssql/server:2022-latest
+    docker pull mcr.microsoft.com/mssql/server:2022-latest

-Setup download image on the docker and run the docker.

-Start MSSQL Management Studio, check connection with database.
+    docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=Ap@12345" -p 1433:1433 mcr.microsoft.com/mssql/server:2022-latest

+Check if the container is running:
+	docker ps -a

+    Start SQL Server Management Studio (SSMS)
+    Connect to the SQL Server instance running in Docker to verify the connection.

+    Database Initialization
-No need to run migration, it will run automatically once you run the application.
+    No manual migration is required — the database and tables will be created automatically when you run GrpcService.

-Verify if database and table's created

 Endpoints

-GrpcService
+Organization Operations
     Create Organization
     Get Organization by ID

-Query Organizations (paginated)
+    Query Organizations (Paginated)
     Update Organization
     Delete Organization